 I can say lots of things in praise of London but it’s weather will not be one of them!
 A city where you can have four seasons in a day and and will always rain at the most inopportune of moments!
 I can almost guarantee whether you spend four days in the city, a week in London or even longer you will see rain at least once unless you are very lucky.
 But if you are wondering “what can I do when its raining in London” fear not – rain will not ruin your trip to London so here we round up the best things to do in London on a rainy day with or without kids in tow!

-Free Things to Do in London on a Rainy Day
+Free Things to Do in London in the Rain

 In opinion if you are looking for what to do in London in rain you should look no further that the city’s wonderful museum!
 Most of the museums and all of the National museums in London are free to the public whether you are a resident or a tourist!
 Here is a list of my favourite things to do on rainy days in London!